anson-vandoren/mailfeed/README.md

 # Mailfeed

-This project is a simple self-hosted service that allows a small number of users (primarily intended for just one, but can accomodate more) to subscribe to RSS or Atom feeds and have them delivered to their email inbox.
+This project is a simple self-hosted service that allows a small number of users (primarily intended for just one, but can accommodate more) to subscribe to RSS or Atom feeds and have them delivered to their email inbox.

 # Design notes